VIPriors/vipriors-challenges-toolkit/action-recognition/README.md

 ## Additional information

-All the tooling provided for this challenge was tested using a common python 3.7 installation.
+All the tooling provided for this challenge was tested using a common python 3.9 installation.
 The only needed packages are numpy, pandas and and scikit-learn.
-You can find the models in the `requirements.txt `file.
+You can find the requirements in the `requirements.txt `file.
 Although it should work with different versions, we recommend to use the same which we tested with.

 ## Questions